A Local's Montenegro: Conversation with Jelena from Kotor

 What's the rhythm?

 Morning: coffee, market, slow start.
-Afternoon: the bay is flat and silver, too hot for the old town, so you swim — there are ladders into the water all along the bay between Dobrota and Prcanj.
+Afternoon: the bay turns flat and silver, too hot for the old town, so you swim — there are ladders into the water all along the bay between Dobrota and Prcanj.
 Evening: the old town fills up, the restaurants open, and the light turns pink on the fortress walls.
 After dinner: walk the waterfront.
 The mountains go dark and the bay reflects everything.

 Tourists try to do the old town, the fortress, the bay drive, and Our Lady of the Rocks all before lunch.
 That's not how Kotor works.
 Kotor works slowly.

 Do it.
 But do it right.
 Entry is 8 EUR and the gate opens at 8AM.
 Go at 8AM or after 5PM.
-Between those hours, you're climbing exposed stone steps in full sun — I've seen tourists collapse halfway up.
+Between those hours, you're climbing exposed stone steps in full sun — tourists collapse halfway up.
 Carry a full water bottle.
 Minimum.

 The views from the top are the best in Montenegro.
 You see the entire bay — the water, the mountains on both sides, the islands, the rooftops of the old town below.
 Allow 45 minutes going up if you're fit.
 The last section is steep and the stones are uneven.
 Wear proper shoes, not sandals.

-What drives you crazy about tourists?
+What drives the locals crazy about tourists?

 Where should people eat?

-For the best cevapi (grilled meat sausages) in Montenegro, go to Tanjga — it's a hole-in-the-wall near the bus station outside the walls.
+For the best cevapi (grilled meat sausages) in Montenegro, go to Tanjga — a hole-in-the-wall near the bus station outside the walls.
 5 EUR for a plate that could feed two people.
 Not fancy.
 Not pretending to be fancy.
 Just perfect.

 Beyond Kotor — where should visitors go?

 Perast.
 Ten minutes' drive along the bay.
-A tiny village with grand Venetian palaces and two islands — Our Lady of the Rocks (2 EUR entry, boat from Perast harbor, the island was literally built by dropping stones into the water since 1452) and the monastery island of St. George.
+A tiny village with grand Venetian palaces and two islands — Our Lady of the Rocks (2 EUR entry, boat from Perast harbor, the island literally built by dropping stones into the water since 1452) and the monastery island of St. George.

 Perast is what Kotor might look like without the tourist infrastructure.
 Quiet.
 Crumbling in beautiful ways.
 The Palace Smekja hotel has rooms overlooking the bay for 70 EUR/night.